skupperproject/skewer/test-example/README.md

 ## Accessing the web console

-Skupper includes a web console you can use to view the network.
-To access it, use `kubectl get service/skupper` to look up the external IP of the console.
+Skupper includes a web console you can use to view the application network.
+To access it, use `kubectl get service/skupper` to look up the external IP of the web console.
 Then use `kubectl get secret/skupper-console-users` to look up the console admin password.